newrelic/go-agent/GUIDE.md

   txn.NoticeError(errors.New("my error message"))
 ```

+`NoticeError` will work with *any* sort of object that implements Go's standard error type interface -- not just `errorStrings` created via `errors.New`.

-This is the simplest way to to have your program report an error to New Relic.
-The Go-Agent also offers an New Relic `Error` type.
+The Go-Agent also offers an New Relic `Error` type/struct.

 ```go
     import (